yenvanio/UOIT-Year-3-Notes/Semester 1/Data Management Systems.md

 - Physical Design
   - Specifications are provided for storing and accessing database

-##### Database Approach Characteristics
+### Database Approach Characteristics

-- Self-describing
+#### Self-describing
   - Database System has defined structure and constraints
   - ^ called meta-data is stored in the DBMS catalog
   - meta-data describes file structure/type/storage
   - meta-data can be accessed by the DBMS software and users

-- Insulation b/w Programs and Data
+#### Insulation between Programs and Data
 - Program-Data-Independence: Structure is stored seperately from access programs
+<br><br>
 - Types of Operations:

-      (1) Interface includes operation name and data types
+  1. Interface includes operation name and data types

-      (2) Implementation can be be changed without affecting Interface
+  2. Implementation can be be changed without affecting Interface
+  <br><br>
 - Program-Operation-Independence: Some DBS have operation definition as part of DB definition and that is also independent
+<br><br>
-  - Program-Data-Independence = Dat Abstraction
+- Program-Data-Independence = Data Abstraction
   - DBMS provides conceptual rep. of data, doesnt actually show how data is stored or storage details.
 Just uses concepts like objects to present to the user.

-- Multiple Data Views
+#### Multiple Data Views
 - A view is a subset of the DB, contains virtual data; not explicitly stored

-- Sharing of Data and Multiuse Transcation Processing
+#### Sharing of Data and Multiuse Transaction Processing
 - Multiple users at the same time
   - Must have concurrency control software so when several users try to update same data, it updates correctly.
   - ^^ Online Transaction Processing Application (OLTP)
+  - Allows hundreds of concurrent transactions to execute per second -

+## Lecture 5
+- Formatting Numbers in SQL
+  - Decimal(i,j)
+  - i = total number of decimal digits
+  - j = number of digits of decimal point
+- Formatting Strings in SQL
+  - varchar defines a max
+  - char defines a fixed length (less will be padded right with blank characters)
+  - CLOB is for large text values (10mb)
+- Formatting Bits in SQL

+Having is executed after the group where is executed before

+same shit tho just need having if u doing group ya know w.e is in group must be in select if either way is diff then wrong